qlurkin/qlurkin.github.io/docs/courses/gpu/lab3/index.md

 ## Implement the algorithm for the Game of Life

-efore you update the compute shader to implement the final algorithm, you want to go back to the code that's initializing the storage buffer content and update it to produce a random buffer on each page load.
+Before you update the compute shader to implement the final algorithm, you want to go back to the code that's initializing the storage buffer content and update it to produce a random buffer on each page load.
 (Regular patterns don't make for very interesting Game of Life starting points.)
 You can randomize the values however you want, but there's an easy way to start that gives reasonable results.

 To start each cell in a random state, update the cellStateArray initialization to the following code: